Skip to main content

 He was awarded the Marie Curie Fellowship at Imperial College London and the United Kingdom Regenerative Medicine Platform (UKRMP) Special Merit Prize.

-He is currently a Lecturer in Biophotonics at King's College London.
+He is currently a Reader in Biophotonics at King's College London.
 His research interests include biomedical optics and light-tissue interaction, linear/non-linear optical spectroscopy/imaging, advanced endoscopy and artificial intelligence in preclinical disease models and in patients to shed new light on disease onset and progression.
 He holds several commercialized patents in healthcare.

 Research